Arkansas Identity Documents

 In order to change a minor's name, the minor's parent or guardian must file the petition on the minor's behalf.
 This requires filing a Cover Sheet, a Petition for Change of Name-Minor, and an Order for Name Change with the local Circuit Court.
 The petition must be notarized before filing.
 Some counties have additional requirements, such as a Disposition Sheet.
 There is no requirement for publication of notice in a newspaper.
 The Court may or may not schedule a hearing — this varies by county.

 In addition, the parent who is not the one filing the petition on the minor's behalf must sign a Consent to Name Change to be filed with the Court.
 If the non-filing parent does not consent, the filing parent must have notice of the name change served upon the non-filing parent, and they must be given a chance to object.
-It is possible that the Court will deny the name change if both parents do not consent.

 Step 1: Contact Local Court Clerk for Requirements